RiskAgent: Synergizing Language Models with Validated Tools for Evidence-Based Risk Prediction: Framework

 Then, we adopt the concatenation of patient information and risk questions to represent each patient.
 We again use the same embedding model to extract the embeddings $E_P$ for all patients $P$.

 Finally, we adopt the widely-used cosine similarity to calculate the similarity scores $S$ between patients and all available tools.

-where \( T \cdot P \) represents the dot product of the two vectors; and \( \|T\| \) and \( \|P\| \) are the Euclidean norms (i.e., \( L_2 \) norms) of the vectors.
+where $(\cdot)$ represents the dot product of the two vectors; and \( \|\cdot\| \) is the Euclidean norms (i.e., \( L_2 \) norms) of the vector.
 Therefore, we can set a threshold and retrieve all relevant tools with a similarity score greater than it.